rdpoor/mulib-support/README.md

-# ulib
+# mulib
-ulib is curated collection of modules specifically for microcontrollers and other resource-constrained environments.
+mulib is curated collection of software modules specifically designed for microcontrollers and other resource-constrained environments.

-## About ulib
+## About mulib

-ulib is a collection of software modules, written in C, designed to run on microcontrollers and other resource-constrained systems.
+mulib is a collection of software modules, written in C, designed to run on microcontrollers and other resource-constrained systems.

-ulib modules strive towards the following design goals.
+mulib modules strive towards the following design goals.
 (Whether or not they always succeed is an open question):

 * Self-contained: minimize dependencies on external libraries
-* Two-file implementation: whenever practical, ulib modules are embodied in one header file and one C file.
+* Two-file implementation: whenever practical, mulib modules are embodied in one header file and one C file.
 * Tested: unit tests validate the API
 * Documented API: The API is clearly documented in the header files.